Rewrite and htaccess: Differences and Considerations When Migrating from NGINX and Apache to ServBay

 14

 to configure Rewrite rules.
-The configuration file syntax for Caddy is simple and easy to read.
+Caddy's configuration file syntax is simple and readable.

 Basic Usage